exoticorn/microw8/README.md

 Options:

--w, --watch             : Reloads the given file every time it changes on disk.
+-t, --timeout FRAMES    : Sets the timeout in frames (1/60s) -w, --watch             : Reloads the given file every time it changes on disk.
 -p, --pack              : Pack the file into an .uw8 cart before running it and print the resulting size.
 -u, --uncompressed      : Use the uncompressed uw8 format for packing.